Course Overview

 In this part, we explain what containerization is and how it solves the problems we have discussed so far.
 Here is what we’ll cover:

-• The role of Virtualisation and its role in a containerised environments
+- The role of Virtualization and its role in containerised environments

 The Crucial Role of Kubernetes